nuhmanpk/quick-llama/README.md

 [![Downloads](https://pepy.tech/badge/quick-llama)](https://pepy.tech/project/quick-llama)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A Python wrapper for Ollama that simplifies managing and interacting with language models.
-QuickLlama automates server setup, model management, and model interaction for a seamless developer experience.
+A Python wrapper for Ollama that simplifies managing and interacting with LLMs.

+QuickLlama automates server setup, model management, and seamless interaction with LLMs, providing an effortless developer experience.

+🚀 Colab-Ready: Easily run and experiment with QuickLlama on Google Colab for hassle-free, cloud-based development!

+> **Note**: Don’t forget to use a GPU if you actually want it to perform well!

 ## Installtion